Grabscheid Voice and Swallowing Center Research

 The Grabscheid Voice and Swallowing Center is internationally recognized for its advanced clinical treatments and innovative research.
 Our team of physicians, speech language pathologists, and researchers challenge the boundaries of voice, swallowing and upper airway care to forge new and minimally invasive treatment approaches.
 We collaborate not only with multiple Departments within the Mount Sinai Health System, but also with other institutions nationwide.

-Groundbreaking research at the Division of Laryngology encompasses many cutting edge facets of this exciting field, such as post-COVID-19 complications and transgender outcomes.
+Groundbreaking research at the Division of Laryngology encompasses many cutting edge facets of this exciting field, such as post-COVID-19 complications, immersive virtual reality (VR) and transgender outcomes.
 These investigations embody the mission of the Grabscheid Voice and Swallowing Center, enhancing education and furthering clinical breakthroughs for these diverse disorders.